 What is Ameren CDB certification?

 An Ameren-Certified Dock Builder (CDB) is a contractor on Ameren Missouri's official roster of approved dock builders for Lake of the Ozarks.
-The roster runs roughly 150 active builders as of 2026, with the number fluctuating slightly as builders are added or removed.
+The roster runs roughly 70 active builders as of mid-2026, with the number fluctuating as builders are added or removed.

 CDB status is the mechanism by which Ameren ensures only qualified builders perform structural dock work on the Lake.
 To earn and hold CDB status, a builder must demonstrate dock construction capability, carry appropriate liability insurance, accept Ameren's shoreline rules and inspection process, and stay in active good standing with Ameren's permit office.
-CDB numbers are issued in order of certification: a CDB-7 has been on the roster since the program's early years; a CDB-150 is a newer addition.
+CDB numbers are issued in order of certification, and nearly 200 have been issued over the program's history: a CDB-7 has been on the roster since the program's early years; a CDB-190 is a newer addition.
+Not every number issued remains active, which is why the current roster is shorter than the highest CDB number.

 Why does Ameren run this program?